secretGeek/today-i-learned-staging/css/dark_mode_css.md

 ## Implementing a Custom Dark Mode for Real (not relying on the tricks above)

-When you want/need to implement a *real* dark mode, not just a poor man's example as shown above, it can be a lot of work.
+When you want/need to implement a *true* dark theme, not just a poor man's example as shown above, it can be a lot of work.

 I've hit on a way to get a pretty good result quickly, and I'll record it here.
 (I've also [tweeted about it](https://twitter.com/secretGeek/status/1534731046709002240?s=20&t=GWR_4LT20Hj4UmvVeNkdjg))